ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

 Perl Executing Browser (PEB) is a C++ [Qt 5] (https://www.qt.io/) WebKit implementation of an HTML GUI for local [Perl 5] (https://www.perl.org/) scripts executed without server as desktop applications.
 Perl 5 scripts are run without timeout and they can be fed from HTML forms using direct GET and POST or AJAX requests to a built-in pseudo-domain.
-HTML interface for interaction with the built-in Perl debugger is also available.
+HTML interface for interaction with the default Perl debugger is also available.

 Inspired by [NW.js] (http://nwjs.io/) and [Electron] (http://electron.atom.io/), PEB is another reuse of web technologies for the development of desktop applications with Perl doing the heavy lifting.